 The new verification process will be manually approved by Facebook to make sure that users are who they say they are.
 But unlike the already existing Twitter or Google+ verification systems, Facebook verified accounts will not display any sort of badge or denotation on the account to show its verified.

 Facebook users with verified accounts will gain more prominent placement in Facebook’s “People To Subscribe To” suggestions.
+This increased visibility can significantly boost their follower count and engagement rates.
 Previously, Facebook users who wanted to use a nickname would have to have hacked the name section and placed it after their name or similar.
-However Facebook has a long block list of unacceptable words, and too many unauthorised name switches could result in the name becoming unchangeable, by the user.
+However, Facebook has a long block list of unacceptable words, and too many unauthorized name switches could result in the name becoming unchangeable by the user.

 Source: Tech Crunch